vinaychilukuri/vinaychilukuri.github.io/_cases/2 - aktivlearn_edited.md

 ![img](/assets/img/cases/aktlearn/al_web_road.png)

 My team began with making the training into a visual journey.
-The initial idea was to create various themes like this and let the client pick a theme from one of them — translating the environment into a slightly different world.
+The initial idea was to create various themes like this and let the client pick a theme from one of them — translating the serious environment of an LMS into a slightly playful world.

-### Analysis and Diagnosis
+### My Role
+I was leading the UX for this project, which involved revamping the design of an existing learning management system from the ground up.
+In addition to gathering requirements from stakeholders, translating the requirements to prototypes, I have also conducted usability tests with internal employees in order to ensure that the proposed designs were user-centric.

+## ACT 1 - Usability first

 Before we could set out to design our intended gamified ecosystem, the fundamentals needed a major revision.
 The usability of the open-source LMS that we were using had major issues.